dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3078: Information blending may blur truth and fiction lines.
+### T3078: Fusion of information and entertainment blurs fact and fiction.

 |Support|
 |---|